 Sanctuary scheme service manager Beverley Tomkins said: “The Funky Potters workshops have provided a great opportunity for residents to get involved in something creative, and many have chosen to pass on the fruits of their labour to loved ones as gifts.

 “Sanctuary is committed to helping residents lead happy, healthy and fulfilled lives and hosting projects such as this is a great way for us to achieve those goals.”

-This project was part-funded by Sanctuary Housing’s Grand Ideas Fund, which is currently accepting applications from community projects benefiting Sanctuary residents and their communities.
+his project was part-funded by Sanctuary Housing’s Community Investments Fund, which is currently accepting applications from community projects benefiting Sanctuary residents and their communities.